anquanscan/sec-tools/README.md

 [ETH-Sweeper-Bot](https://github.com/japancode/ETH-Sweeper-Bot): This bot will sweeps all available ethers to your wallet :D
 [macOS-Security-and-Privacy-Guide](https://github.com/drduh/macOS-Security-and-Privacy-Guide): Guide to securing and improving privacy on macOS
 [BlackIP-Rep](https://github.com/sachinoliver/BlackIP-Rep): BlackIP-Rep is a tool designed to gather the reputation and information of Bulk IP's.
 Focused on increasing the workflow of Security Operations(SOC) team during investigation.
 [security-guidance](https://github.com/ministryofjustice/security-guidance): Security guidance from the MOJ Digital & Technology Cybersecurity team
+[shellcoding-companion](https://github.com/Ooggle/shellcoding-companion): A python script to automatically generate shellcode payload from assembly files.